Awareness of your sense of position, motion and balance.

-The brain processes the feedback about our position and movement for the sense known as proprioception.
-(PRO-pree-oh-SEPt-shun)
+The brain processes the feedback about position and movement for the sense known as proprioception.

-Proprioception: "The ability to sense stimuli arising within the body regarding position, motion, and equilibrium of your body."
+"The ability to sense stimuli arising within the body regarding position, motion, and equilibrium."

 Your sense of proprioception will be running in the background, as your body subconsciously makes adjustments in order to maintain a 'functional posture'.

-Conscious proprioception is when we are aware of this proprioceptive information our body and brain have for us.
+Conscious proprioception is when we are aware of this proprioceptive sensory feedback our body and brain have for us.
 When we can consciously sense/feel:

 → The position of the rest of your body is relative to your Base-Line.

 → All movement should originate from your Base-Line.

 → Balance either side of our midline anatomy when creating the median plane.